hyperledger/identus-edge-agent-sdk-ts/docs/Pluto.md

 implementation of this interface.

-As part of TypeScript Wallet SDK, Pluto also provides a default implementation based on TypeORM and `sql.js` that serves as an example and can be used for prototyping and testing before investing in a more robust use-case specific solution.
+As part of TypeScript Wallet SDK, Pluto also provides a default implementation based on TypeORM supporting various drivers, but on frontend if the type is set to`sqljs`, it will preset to use `sqljs` together with `indexedDB`.
+Pluto serves as an example and can be used for prototyping and testing before investing in a more robust use-case specific solution.
 In the future, we might provide one or more implementations which we could recommend for production use.